South Central Timor Regency: Administration

-The regency is divided into thirty-two districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The regency is divided into thirty-two districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 266 rural desa and 12 urban kelurahan), and its post code.
 They are grouped below for convenience into three geographical sectors (which have no administrative function) plus the regency capital, Soe.
+Outside of the urban area of Soe, the highest average population densities are in the eastern sector (with 153 people per km^{2}), while the lowest average population densities lie in the northeast sector (with less than 75 people per km^{2}).